Welcome to the Home of the Thames Valley Kings Wheelchair BasketBall club

 The club is the

-only competitive wheelchair basketball club in Berkshire.
+oldest competitive wheelchair basketball club in Berkshire.
 It is

 run exclusively by volunteers who dedicate their own free time.
 During our history,